This post may include affiliate links; for details, see our disclosure policy.

 - Thinly slice the peppers.
 Thinly slice the onions.
 Toss them in a bowl with 1 tablespoon olive oil, oregano, salt and pepper.

 - In large skillet, heat the remaining 1 tablespoon olive oil over medium high heat.
-Cook the peppers until tender and lightly charred, about 10 to 12 minutes for crisp tender or about 15 minutes for tender, stirring occasionally.
+Cook the peppers and onions together until tender and lightly charred, about 10 to 12 minutes for crisp tender or about 15 minutes for tender, stirring occasionally.
 Taste and add additional salt to taste.
 Serve immediately.

 - Category: Side Dish